HowToBasic: Description and history

-A common theme in the videos is that a large assortment of chicken eggs are thrown and destroyed.
-Many of the videos include a running gag in which the man gives a thumbs-up (or sometimes the finger gun or the middle finger) in front of the camera while pointing the camera at the mess created, often grunting affirmatively.
+A common theme in the videos is that a large assortment of chicken eggs or just a large mix of foods are thrown and destroyed, or the meal HowToBasic is trying to cook is smashed with a hammer or a shovel.
+Many of the videos include a running gag in which the man gives a thumbs-up or sometimes the finger gun or the middle finger in front of the camera while pointing the camera at the mess created, often grunting affirmatively.
 This is typically just before the scene ends.
+Occasionally, HowToBasic participates in certain holidays and trending topics; some of the videos also feature guest appearances.

 On 24 March 2018, HowToBasic released what appeared to be a face reveal video.
 However, the video turned out to be a parody and a compilation of popular YouTubers claiming themselves to be the creator of the channel, ultimately continuing the legitimate creator's anonymity.
 Over 80 individuals had a cameo in the video, including Michael Stevens of Vsauce, Markiplier, Casey Neistat, Daym Drops, h3h3productions, jacksfilms, Andy Milonakis, iDubbbz, Boogie2988, JonTron, Maxmoefoe, Jacksepticeye, RoomieOfficial, Aunty Donna, and Post Malone.

-On April Fools Day 2018, the channel posted a genuine how-to cookery video, where the subject attempts to make a vegan curry while resisting his temptation for eggs and meat products.
-In following years, the channel has continued the trend by posting a cookery video on April Fools Day with the food and cooking process filmed in real-time (with a clock visible in shot), before being destroyed.
-This started in 2019 with "How To Make The Perfect Roast", where he prepares and cooks a roast joint for an hour before throwing it on the floor.
-This was repeated in 2020 with the three-hour long "How To Make Pulled Pork", and in 2021 with "How To Make a Slow Cooked Beef Stew", which ran for over eight hours.
-A 2022 iteration of this was never posted to the channel.

-Popular culture
+In popular culture

 In June 2013, the man behind HowToBasic was interviewed as part of a 6:00 PM Australian News Bulletin by Nine News Perth, broadcast on STW.
 The station preserved his anonymity upon his request.